 If you were asked to list where apples grow in Ontario, Haliburton County certainly wouldn’t be at the top of the list — or even on your list at all.

-That’s a misconception the not-for-profit organization Apple Tree Identification Project Haliburton (ATIP Haliburton) hopes to change, including by hosting two events in May: the second annual self-guided Apple Blossoms Tour and the All About Apple Trees Symposium on Thursday, May 16 and Friday, May 17 at the Haliburton Legion.
+That’s a misconception the not-for-profit organization Apple Tree Identification Project Haliburton (ATIP Haliburton) hopes to change, including by hosting two events in May: the second annual self-guided Apple Blossom Tour and the All About Apple Trees Symposium on Thursday, May 16 and Friday, May 17 at the Haliburton Legion.

 ATIP Haliburton is an organization dedicated to nurturing and educating people on Haliburton County’s apple-growing legacy.
 It all began with one question: Why do apple trees grow in Haliburton County considering the short growing season, harsh conditions, rocky terrain, and its location above the apple-growing region that spread along the north shore of Lake Ontario?